Automatically generate a CSP for your site.

 Linux deps

-If Chromium won’t start due to missing libraries, try
+If Chromium won’t start due to missing libraries, try --with-deps (may require elevated privileges).

 chmod +x cspresso.AppImage